 But, “the science [policy-makers] seek is one that is capable of being justified and explained to a wide variety of publics....
 It must facilitate clear choices.
 It must represent a body of evidence on which decisions can rest and be seen to be rational.”
 (Salter et al., 1988).
 As such, regulators attempt to minimize the likelihood of concluding there is an effect when one doesn’t exist, avoiding the possibility of “over" regulating (known in statistics as minimizing the possibility of a Type I error).
 However, this approach increases the likelihood of a different error: concluding that there is no effect when one actually exists (or a Type II error) (Tickner, 1997).
 In some studies, its been found that Type II errors have up to a 50 per cent possibility of occurring (Schrecker, 1984).
 Consequently, policymakers may claim that a risk doesn’t exist when it does, and this would occur more frequently than the other way around.
 Policy-makers usually seek a high level of certainty before acting.
 But, “basing regulations on scientific data is not always clear-cut since it may take years before scientists generally agree about results of controversial studies.”
 (Congressional Research Service, 1999).
 Rather than deal with such ambiguity, regulators often treat the absence of fully confirmed evidence as proof there is no relationship.
 With this approach, the possibility that the effect has yet to be observed because we do not know how to “see” it is not well considered (MacRae et al., 1989).
 These problems are more apparent when examining the chronic effects arising from long-term, low-dose exposures.
 Risk assessments in this latter category often fail because of a lack of data, incomplete methodologies, and/or an inconsistent application across studies (see Cooper et al., 2000).
 While there has been some progress on appreciating uncertainty and the precautionary principle, these approaches are still not dominant in technology assessment and decision making.

-These problems are compounded by the reality that many hazards are associated with products and services deemed essential to society.
+These problems are compounded by the reality that many hazards are associated with products and services deemed essential (at least by powerful actors) to society.
 Whether they are is a larger question about values, needs and wants and the nature of modern capitalism, beyond the scope of this section.
 Applications for approval are typically put forward by the producers of the goods and services, who present them as "innovations" to provide benefits.
-This assumption of societal benefit is generally not tested because the food safety regulatory apparatus is not required to assess it.
+Decision makers, in turn, often trumpet innovation agendas that re-inforce the status quo.
+Social benefits of such innovations and societal necessities are often assumed, assumptions generally not tested because the food safety regulatory apparatus is not required to do so.
 The dominant view appears still to be consistent with a government statement from 1994 (Government Response to the Report of the Standing Committee on Agriculture and Agri-Food, “rbST in Canada,” August 1994):

 “The standard procedure in Canada and other industrialized countries is to regulate products based on scientific principles...
 Once safety and effectiveness have been reviewed, it is the marketplace in Canada which then decides on the market acceptance of the product, based on benefits such as price and individual values and preferences.”

-Despite vast literature identifying the problems of these approaches and the many products approved, albeit with some regulatory improvements over the years to address the criticisms, we are still left with systems guided by these old concepts.
+Despite vast literature identifying the problems of these approaches and the inability of the market to properly value human and environmental health, and given the many questionable products approved, albeit with some regulatory improvements over the years to address the criticisms, we are still left with systems guided by these old concepts.

 A related problem across all input categories is the setting of Maximum Residue Limits (MRLs), post-market surveillance, inspections and enforcement, primarily under the authority of the Canadian Food Inspection Agency (CFIA).
 Considerable resources have been devoted to these programs, often with significant benefits, but they are not commensurate with the scales of the challenges as food system complexity and distancing have increased.
 Programs have been criticized for (based on MacRae's extensive work on these issues in the 2000s):